Blosc/c-blosc2/README_ARM.rst

 This is explained in detail in: http://linux-sunxi.org/Toolchain

-This way you can develop and debug aplications for ARM on intel machines as if you were in ARM platforms.
+This way you can develop and debug applications for ARM on intel machines as if you were in ARM platforms.

 Benchmark for ODROID-XU3